mohsine92/Portofolio_Lab/README.md

 ###

-<h4 align="left">🔭 Portofolio Lab is not just a website it's where I explore advanced concepts of animation and interactivity using modern technologies for the web.
+<h4 align="left">🔭 Folio Lab is not just a website it's where I explore advanced concepts of animation and interactivity using modern technologies for the web.
 Each interaction is designed to be fluid and immersive, especially with responsive effects and 3D.</h4>

 ###